Mastaba

+The word mastaba comes from the Arabic word مصطبة (maṣṭaba) "stone bench".
+The Ancient Egyptian name was pr-ḏd (Old Egyptian pronunciation [ˈpaːɾuw cʼaːtʼ], transliteration per-djed), meaning "house of stability", "house of eternity", or "eternal house".

 History

-The afterlife was important in the religion of ancient Egyptians.
-Their architecture reflects this, most prominently by the enormous amounts of time and labour involved in building tombs.
-Ancient Egyptians believed the soul could live only if the body was fed and preserved from corruption and depredation.
+The afterlife was centralized in the religion of ancient Egyptians.
+Their architecture reflects this, most prominently by the enormous amounts of time and labor involved in building tombs.
+Ancient Egyptians believed that the needs from the world of the living would be continued in the afterlife; it was therefore necessary to build tombs that would fulfill them, and be sturdy enough to last for an eternity.
+These needs would also have to be attended to by the living.

-Starting in the Predynastic era and continuing into later dynasties, the ancient Egyptians developed increasingly complex and effective methods for preserving and protecting the bodies of the dead.
+Starting in the Predynastic era (before 3100 BCE) and continuing into later dynasties, the ancient Egyptians developed increasingly complex and effective methods for preserving and protecting the bodies of the dead.
 They first buried their dead in pit graves dug from the sand with the body placed on a mat, usually along with some items believed to help them in the afterlife.
 The first tomb structure the Egyptians developed was the mastaba, composed of earthen bricks made from soil along the Nile.
 It provided better protection from scavenging animals and grave robbers.
+The origins of the mastaba can be seen in Tarkhan, where tombs would be split into two distinct portions.
+One side would contain a body, oriented in a north-south position, and the other would be open for the living to deliver offerings.
 As the remains were not in contact with the dry desert sand, natural mummification could not take place; therefore the Egyptians devised a system of artificial mummification.
 Until at least the Old Period or First Intermediate Period, only high officials and royalty were buried in these mastabas.